Zen of Plant-Based Cooking

 Make beans your BFF.

-One of our favorite uses for the Instant Pot is making beans from scratch; once you've tasted them this way you'll never go back to cans!
+While canned beans are a great option for their convenience, one of our favorite uses for the Instant Pot is making beans from scratch; once you've tasted them this way you may never go back to cans!
 Not to mention the money and bin space you'll save.

 Tips and Tricks